Pioneer-Valley-Housing-Coop/docs/one-pager.md

 * Initial funds will be raised from grants and community investors, not residents
 * Residents will pay monthly costs to repay community investors

-**Ecological:** We aim to live sustainably and steward land to promote healthy ecosystems and healthy people.
+**Ecological:** We aim to live sustainably and steward land to promote healthy ecosystems and people.

 *Sustainability*
 * Net-zero buildings using passive solar